nikhith-gowdaa/TASK-1-/README.md

-# TASK-1-
+# TASK-1
-TASK 1 - Prediction using Supervised ML .To Predict the percentage of marks of the students based on the number of hours they studied
+TASK 1 - Prediction using Supervised ML.
+To Predict the percentage of marks of the students based on the number of hours they studied